Hypoglycemia: Causes

 Hypoglycemia is most common in those with diabetes treated by insulin, glinides, and sulfonylureas.
 Hypoglycemia is rare in those without diabetes, because there are many regulatory mechanisms in place to appropriately balance glucose, insulin, and glucagon.
-Please refer to Pathophysiology section (above) for more information on glucose, insulin, and glucagon.

 Diabetics

 Medications

 The most common cause of hypoglycemia in diabetics is medications used to treat diabetes such as insulin, sulfonylureas, and biguanides.
 This is often due to excessive doses or poorly timed doses.
-Sometimes diabetics may take insulin in anticipation of a meal or snack, and missing or forgetting that meal will lead to hypoglycemia.
+Sometimes diabetics may take insulin in anticipation of a meal or snack; then forgetting or missing eating that meal or snack can lead to hypoglycemia.
 This is due to increased insulin without the presence of glucose from the planned meal.

 Hypoglycemic unawareness

 Recurrent episodes of hypoglycemia can lead to hypoglycemic unawareness, or the decreased ability to recognize hypoglycemia.
 As diabetics experience more episodes of hypoglycemia, the blood glucose level which triggers symptoms of hypoglycemia decreases.
 In other words, people without hypoglycemic unawareness experience symptoms of hypoglycemia at a blood glucose of about 55 mg/dL (3.0 mmol/L).
 Those with hypoglycemic unawareness experience the symptoms of hypoglycemia at far lower levels of blood glucose.
 This is dangerous for a number of reasons.
 The hypoglycemic person not only gains awareness of hypoglycemia at very low blood glucose levels, but they also require high levels of carbohydrates or glucagon to recover their blood glucose to normal levels.
 These individuals are also at far greater risk of severe hypoglycemia.